 A better business credit score, along with other factors, can help you get lined up with more preferable options like unsecured credit cards.
 Otherwise, you may have to apply for secured credit cards.

-Best Business Credit cards for Startups
+Best Business Credit Cards for Startups

 To help you decide which card is best for you, check out our list of best business credit cards for startups.

-Regardless of what type of small business funding you seek, be it credit cards or a small business loans, your business credit score will play a big role in the chances of approval as well as the rates, credit limits, and terms you receive.
+Regardless of what type of small business funding you seek, be it credit cards or small business loans, your business credit score will play a big role in the chances of approval as well as the rates, credit limits, and terms you receive.
 It also can affect the number of choices you have, as good to excellent credit will make you eligible for far more credit products than fair or bad credit.

 - Request a copy of your business credit report, check it for errors, and identify any accounts that need your attention.